Blotch3D/Blotch3D/doc/readme.md

 To get started with development:

-1. Clone the Blotch3D repository.
-If you download it, note that there is an issue where some unzip programs (like Windows 10 extractor at the time of this writing) fail to properly extract some files, like the main help file (Blotch3d.chm), making it appear blank.
+1. Clone or download the Blotch3D repository.
+Note that if you download anything, there is an issue where some unzip programs (like Windows 10 extractor at the time of this writing) fail to properly extract some files, like the main help file (Blotch3d.chm), making it appear blank.
 7-zip seems to correctly unzip it, though.
 Also note that downloading individual files with Windows uses the extractor under the hood, which will exhibit the problem.

 2. Open the Visual Studio solution file "Blotch3D.sln" and build and run the example projects.